Learn to shut down an aggressive coworker in minutes

-Shut down a passive aggressive coworker with these 5 steps
+Shut down a passive aggressive coworker with 5 steps (2024)

 a woman with long curly hair appears to be a passive aggressive coworker